 If you're worried about picking the right nude beach, you can also consider booking a room at one of the Caribbean islands' nudist or clothing-optional resorts for an easy clothing-free vacation.

 Both French and Dutch Caribbean countries have a very relaxed attitude toward topless sunbathing, so you can feel comfortable going sans top whether you are on the French or Dutch side of St. Martin/St. Maarten.

 For bottomless sunbathing, however, stick to Orient Beach on the French side, where it's not uncommon for entire families to be enjoying the sun and surf in the buff.

-The catch is that the beach is 45 minutes from the main tourist hotels of Gosier, and there's little in the way of shade or services once you get there.
+The catch is that the beach is 45 minutes from the main tourist hub of Gosier, and there's little in the way of shade or amenities once you get there.
 On the other hand, you'll likely have a big stretch of this beautiful, secluded beach to yourself.
 Pack umbrellas for shade, sunscreen for protection, and water for hydration, and you should be good to go.

 Named for an unusually shaped offshore rock formation, Hawksbill Bay is a romantic, crescent-shaped public beach that's divided into a number of sections, one of which, Eden Beach, is the island's only nude beach.

 Seven Mile Beach, Negril, Jamaica

 Negril has always had a free-spirited reputation, so its no surprise that the famous Seven Mile Beach is a magnet for topless—and sometimes nude— sunbathing.
 You'll find that many sunbathers go clothing almost anywhere along this Jamaican strand, but going nude is most common around the Hedonism II and Breezes Grand Negril resorts, each of which has its own nude beach.
 It's important to note that nude sunbathing on public beaches is actually illegal in Jamaica, but most authorities turn a blind eye.